Overview

 # Build the documentation sitemise run //docs:buildHow Tools Fit Together

 Section titled “How Tools Fit Together”This repository spans native code, language bindings, examples, tests, and documentation.
 Each tool owns the layer where it has the clearest dependency model.
+Xcode and Visual Studio are host toolchain inputs.

 Language package managers own dependencies inside their ecosystems.
 For example,